 Davidson's 11th-inning single sends Sox past Indians 5-4

+CLEVELAND -- The Chicago White Sox finally found a way to win at Progressive Field.

-CLEVELAND -- Matt Davidson hit a run-scoring single with two out in the 11th inning to lift the White Sox to a 5-4 win over the Cleveland Indians on Thursday night, Chicago's first victory at Progressive Field this season.
+Matt Davidson hit a run-scoring single with two out in the 11th inning to lift the White Sox to a 5-4 win over the Indians on Thursday night, Chicago's first victory at Cleveland this season.

-The White Sox were outscored 58-19 in dropping their first eight games in Cleveland, including a 4-1 loss on Wednesday when Jason Kipnis hit a grand slam in the ninth.
+The White Sox were outscored 58-19 in dropping their first eight games, including a 4-1 loss on Wednesday when Jason Kipnis hit a grand slam in the ninth.

+"I'm happy to say that these guys do show you fight and they don't quit," White Sox manager Rick Renteria said.
+"I know that things don't always turn out the way we want them to turn out as a club, but they've kept battling."

+Cleveland has split four games since wrapping up its third straight AL Central title.
+The Indians open a three-game series Friday night at home against Boston, which clinched the AL East on Thursday.
+The teams split four games at Fenway Park last month.

 Yolmer Sanchez doubled off Adam Cimber (0-3) to start the 11th and moved to third on a groundout.
 After Avisail Garcia was intentionally walked, Ryan Cordell struck out before Davidson singled to right.